PhantomWatchdog/Printf/README.md

 %
 ```
 #### d, i
-The `int` argument is converted to signed decimal notation.
+The `int` argument is converted to (signed or not) decimal notation.

 Example `main.c`:
 ```